ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 along to hand over what was needed.
 A squeezy bottle did seem a lot easier to drink from than the paper cups we got from the organisation.
 I just carried my own gels and had another one of those around 13-14 km.
 I think I aimed it for the next water stand.
 Help digesting with some fluids.

 After the 15 km water stand I suddenly found myself a bit ahead of my group.
 I don't know whether I subconsciously speed up through them or whether everyone else slows way down.
 Briefly thought about waiting for them specifically again, but decided to just hang at the pace I was hitting.
-The next five are a bit of a blur, but I remember getting some more headwind.
+The next five are a bit of a blur.
+I think I was still mostly running with others.
 I had gel number four at some point.
 My mental math with the splits was failing me, so I was just waiting for the halfway mark to have a better idea.
 2:40 divided by 2 I could still handle.

 Somewhere in this block I was also thinking how kinda boring it was.
 You are racing, but it is mostly a game of ensuring you do not push too hard.
 OK, every